MIL STEM Innovation & Computer Labs

 - “The STEM Innovation Lab has the space for teaching theory as well as the space and equipment to apply that theory to hands-on projects.
 State-of-the-art computer software and 3-D printers allow all students to progress from the theory, to collaborative brainstorming, to computer-aided design and finally to an actual product produced by the printers.” — Edward Szymkowiak, Project Lead the Way engineering and math teacher, VEX Robotics Club moderator, FTC Robotics Club moderator and UAS4STEM Drone Club moderator

 “The STEM Innovation Lab has given students a prospective look into what it will be like to work in a collegiate-style STEM lab.
-Through the use of these labs, students are learning techniques that many wouldn’t learn until well into their college careers.” — Bryan Kerns, Project Lead the Way biomedical science and math teacher
+Through the use of these labs, students are learning techniques that many wouldn’t learn until well into their college careers.” — Bryan Kerns, Project Lead the Way biomedical science teacher